-Located a short drive from Arequipa, the canyons of Colca and Cotahuasi are easily accessible and offer some of the country’s most striking landscapes.
-The canyon country is the perfect place for trekking, hiking, water rafting and other outdoor activities.
+Located a short, three-hour drive from Arequipa, Colca Canyon is easily accessible and the ride offers some of the country’s most striking landscapes.
+Crossing high mountain passes and the ethereal terrain of the Altiplano, the canyon country has little vegetation but you’ll see a few birds and llamas managing to live in this harsh environment.
+The rough terrain is the perfect place for trekking, hiking, water rafting and other outdoor activities.

 The terrain at nearby Cotahuasi Canyon is more rugged than Colca, making it an excellent fit for more experienced hikers looking for off-the-beaten trails.
 Like Colca, Cotahuasi offers a variety of different hikes ranging from easy to difficult, yet this region is best experienced through longer excursions of four days or more.